 Year after year, the eCommerce sector reports exponential levels of growth that has left other industries in the dust.
 But, in an ever-changing and competitive landscape, it’s important to remain responsive to emerging trends so you don't fall short.

 Global online sales are predicted to hit $4.1 trillion in 2020, and many businesses are constantly exploring new ways to boost their online conversions, cater better to their customers, and enhance the online shopping experience.
 Site-search has proven itself as an integral means of doing just this – but how is it evolving for 2020?

 We’ve filtered through the noise of ‘trending topics’, and identified eight major eCommerce site-search trends for 2020:

-1. Customer Experience is key
+1. Customer experience is key

-An increasing number of e-retailers are recognising that ‘customer experience’ is no longer just an optional extra that sweetens the buying-cycle, but a key competitive differentiator.
+E-retailers are recognising that ‘customer experience’ is no longer just an optional extra that sweetens the buying-cycle, but a key competitive differentiator.
 Consumers are more connected to the internet than ever, and many are savvy to the range of devices, platforms, and channels available to them.
 So, expectations of the online shopping experience are now held to fiercely high standards.